Safety equipment and PPE

 Context and safety issues in wineries

-Wine-making activities expose workers to specific risks linked to:
+The activities carried out in a winery expose workers to specific risks linked to:

-• working at height (vat room, walkways, presses)
+• working at heights (vat rooms, wine-press guards)

-Prevention is based on a combination of several factors:
+Prevention is based on a combination of several measures:

 • organisational measures